Horses Painting | Exclusive Works | Alessio Cacciatore

 Load more products

 After millennia of presence in our lives, the horse remains one of the most demanding and moving subjects a wall can host.
-Its very morphology is a lesson in composition: a neck curved like a perfect bow, a topline descending in a subtle slope, a rounded croup drawn in a single stroke, slender legs stretched like quill strokes on the ground.
-No other animal offers the eye such graphic density, such natural elegance, which has made the horse, from the caves of Lascaux to contemporary equestrian schools, one of the most represented motifs in the entire history of art.
-It is this plastic nobility that our collection of horse paintings brings together: over a hundred compositions printed on premium canvas and glossy plexiglass in our workshop in Germany, chosen for the accuracy of their framing, the precision of their anatomical treatment, and their ability to transform a wall into a tribute to this exceptional animal presence.
+Its very morphology is a lesson in composition: a neck curved like a perfect bow, a topline that subtly slopes down from the withers, a rounded hindquarters in a single stroke, slender legs stretched like quill strokes on the ground.
+No other animal offers the eye such graphic density, such natural elegance that has made the horse, from the caves of Lascaux to contemporary equestrian schools, one of the most represented motifs in the entire history of art.
+It is this plastic nobility that our collection of horse paintings brings together: over a hundred compositions printed on premium canvas and glossy plexiglass in our German workshop, chosen for the accuracy of their framing, the precision of their anatomical treatment, and their ability to transform a wall into a tribute to this exceptional animal presence.

-Arabian thoroughbreds caught galloping across golden plains, close-up horse heads revealing the delicacy of their nostrils and the depth of their eyes, rearing black stallions in dramatic compositions, equestrian scenes at sunset, modern treatments in pop art or colorful abstraction, solemn Chinese portraits where the animal becomes a mythological figure: each painting in this gallery has been conceived as a decorative object charged with presence, capable of becoming the centerpiece of an elegant living room, a refined bedroom, or a characterful office.
+Arabian thoroughbreds caught galloping across golden plains, close-up horse heads revealing the delicacy of their nostrils and the depth of their eyes, black stallions rearing in dramatic compositions, equestrian scenes at sunset, modern treatments in pop art or colorful abstraction, solemn Chinese portraits where the animal becomes a mythological figure: each painting in this gallery has been conceived as a decorative object imbued with presence, capable of becoming the centerpiece of an elegant living room, a refined bedroom, or a distinctive office.
 A true staging of equestrian grace in the domestic space.

 Why the horse holds a unique place in wall decor

 Our selection process prioritizes three essential qualities for this demanding subject.
-First, anatomical accuracy, because the horse is one of the most difficult animals to represent: the slightest error in proportion is glaring to equestrian enthusiasts.
-Every composition in our gallery has been chosen because it respects this morphological exactitude, which distinguishes a refined work from an approximate illustration.
-Second, the quality of movement, because the horse is never as beautiful as in action: gallop, rearing, collected trot, jump.
+First, anatomical accuracy, because the horse is one of the most difficult animals to represent: the slightest error in proportion is obvious to equestrian enthusiasts.
+Every composition in our gallery has been chosen for its adherence to this morphological exactness, which distinguishes a thoroughbred work from a rough illustration.
+Second, the quality of movement, because the horse is never as beautiful as when in action: gallop, rearing, elevated trot, jump.
 Capturing this kinetic grace requires a sense of timing and composition that all our works possess.
-Finally, chromatic richness, because the equine coat offers an extraordinary palette: deep blacks with bluish reflections, coppery chestnuts, golden palominos, dappled greys, piebald coats with spectacular contrasts.
+Finally, chromatic richness, because the equine coat offers an extraordinary palette: deep blacks with bluish reflections, coppery chestnuts, golden palominos, dappled grays, piebald coats with spectacular contrasts.
 This breadth allows every enthusiast to find the composition that perfectly matches their interior.

 The main families of our horse collection